tcolwell7/R-repository/README.md

 1. Tidyverse - Data wrangling, exploration, cleaning, transformations - the package I use daily for everything.
 2. Openxlsx - Automation of spreadsheet outputs.
 Don't fancy saving and formatting a dozen spreadsheets at a time?
 Learn openxlsx.
-3. Janitor - Write clean, concise and smart code using simple functions which will improve codiing efficiency.
+3. Janitor - Write clean, concise and smart code using simple functions which will improve coding efficiency.
 4. Stringr - tbc.
 5. Functions - tbc
 6. Loops - tbc.